ChhabiRaman/Hosting-React-App-using-ESP32/Readme.md

 # HTTP Restful API Server Example using React

-This project demonstrates how to run a React application on an ESP32 microcontroller using ESP-IDF as the IoT development framework and React with TypeScript for the frontend.
-Additionally, QEMU (Quick Emulator) has been utilized to run ESP32 code without the need for physical hardware.
+This project demonstrates how to run a React application on an ESP32 microcontroller using ESP-IDF as the IoT development framework and React with TypeScript for the front end.
+Additionally, QEMU (Quick Emulator) has been utilized to run ESP32 code, along with its Ethernet support for networking, without physical hardware.

 ## Overview

 This example is an adaptation of the [RESTful server example][restful-server] (originally built using the Vue framework) from the official ESP-IDF GitHub repository.
-In this version, I’ve used the popular React framework to achieve the similar functionality.
+In this version, I’ve used the popular React framework to achieve a similar functionality.

 ## Deploy Mode Types